 * Systems thinking.

-If you are too single minded and fail to see how the whole system or even systems of systems work in your business, you’re doomed.
-It takes great understanding of how variables and confounding variables interact to produce certain outcomes and so capitalising on this is the hardest, yet one of the most rewarding of experiences in business from my point of view.
+If you are too single minded and fail to see how the whole system or even systems of systems work, you’re doomed.
+It takes great understanding of how variables and confounding variables interact to produce certain outcomes and so capitalising on this is the hardest, yet one of the most rewarding of experiences from my point of view.

 What is your favourite part of being an entrepreneur?